Skip to main content

 {"address":"215693a6e6cf0a27441075fd98c31d48e3a3a100","crypto":{"cipher":"aes-128-ctr","ciphertext":"9e2706f1ce135dde449af5c529e80d560fb73007f1edb1636efcf4572eed1265","cipherparams":{"iv":"64b6482b8e04881446d88f4f9003ec78"},"kdf":"scrypt","kdfparams":{"n":32768,"r":8,"p":1,"dklen":32,"salt":"3da537f2644274e3a90b1f6e1fbb722c32cbd06be56b8f55c2ff8fa7a522fb22"},"mac":"11b109b7267d28f332039768c4117b760deed626c16c9c1388103898158e583b"},"version":3,"id":"d4f7ee3e-21af-43de-880e-85b6f5fa7727"}

-The address field contains the Gnosis Chain address of the node, simply add the 0x prefix.
+The address field contains the Gnosis Chain address of the node, simply add the 0x prefix and save it for the next step (0x215693a6e6cf0a27441075fd98c31d48e3a3a100).

 4. Fund Node